PRETO – English Version

 It is the new creation of the dramaturge and director Marcio Abreu along with companhia brasileira de teatro and collaborating artists.

-A theatrical work that researches on racism and denial of differences from a Brazilian experience and in perspective with the world.
+A theatrical work that promotes an investigation about racism and denial of differences from a Brazilian experience and in perspective with the world.
 An experience that aims to expand through art the perceptions about the other and about the living spaces and formation of sensitivities.

 The project was born as an undeviating unfoldment of PROJETO bRASIL, the latest work of the company.
 The plunge into Brazilian social thought literature, the points of views about our socio-political and ethno-cultural history, the trips across Brazil in coexistence with its multiple differences, the travels to other countries, experiencing the foreign look upon us and vice versa and the radical consciousness of the reverberation of all of this, apart from the challenge of a single play, were some of the aspects that based the decision to create PRETO.

-Two basic references influence and nurture the creation process of this play: on one hand the work of Joaquim Nabuco, intellectual and Brazilian abolitionist politician who lived in the XIX century between Brazil and Europe, and on the other a contemporary work of Cameroonian professor and political scientist Achille Mbembe “A Crítica da Razão Negra”¹,, which proposes in an iconoclastic way an indispensable critical reflection about relevant questions of today’s world: how do we view differences and life, how do we conceive the other and how are identities constructed? what is similar and dissimilar? what is visible and invisible and how does it manifest?
+Two basic references influence and nurture the creation process of this play: on one hand the work of Joaquim Nabuco, intellectual and Brazilian abolitionist politician who lived in the XIX century between Brazil and Europe, and on the other a contemporary work of Cameroonian professor and political scientist Achille Mbembe “A Crítica da Razão Negra”¹, which proposes in an iconoclastic way an indispensable critical reflection to answer the main question about the world of our time: how to think difference and life, the similar and the dissimilar?

 1. The Critic of Black Reason – free translation